codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

 You can [install the CLI](https://codefresh-io.github.io/cli/installation/) by following its documentation.
 Once it is installed you need to authenticate it with your Codefresh account [by creating an API token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions).
 Make sure that you choose all scopes if this is the first time you authenticate your CLI with Codefresh.

-Once the cli is authenticated, run the installation command:
+Once the CLI is authenticated, run the installation command:

 ```
 codefresh install argocd-agent
 ```

 >Please note that this command must be run from a workstation that has a kubeconfig context pointing to the ArgoCD cluster.
-You can also run it from your cloud console if you install codefresh cli there.
+You can also run it from your cloud console if you install codefresh CLI there.

 Answer the questions asked by the wizard.
 These include: